htrgouvea/research/about.md

 ---
 layout: page
-title: About
+title: About me
 ---

-I am currently working on projects that help people, organizations and companies take control of their own information, as an Independent Information Security Advisor.
+I just create things I need to see exist in the world, I am currently working on projects that help people, organizations, and companies take control of their own information.

 Contact us: [hi@heitorgouvea.me](mailto:hi@heitorgouvea.me) / [@GouveaHeitor](https://twitter.com/GouveaHeitor)